-Non-compliance with environmental laws and regulations.
+Noncompliance with environmental laws and regulations.

-UPS operates in a highly regulated environment due to the volume of various materials, wastes, and effluents required to maintain a large number of operating facilities and diverse fleet of ground vehicles and airplanes.
+UPS operates in a highly regulated environment due to the volume of various materials, wastes, and effluents required to maintain a large number of operating facilities and a diverse fleet of ground vehicles and aircraft.
 Compliance procedures are extensive and detailed, and even seemingly small procedural errors in documenting our compliance can lead to financial penalties.
 Nevertheless, we strive for error-free performance and the lowest possible risk to UPS and our stakeholders.
 We therefore cooperate fully with all environmental regulatory agencies that oversee our facilities and activities, and report transparently on the results of their inspections.

-In 2018, U.S. federal and state environmental agencies conducted 914 environmental inspections at UPS facilities, 758 in our U.S. Domestic Package segment, and 156 in our Supply Chain & Freight segment.
-We had a total of 108 notices of violation, on which we received four fines amounting to a total of US\$15,850.
+In 2019, U.S. federal and state environmental agencies conducted 850 environmental inspections at UPS facilities, 709 in our U.S. Domestic Package segment, and 141 in our Supply Chain & Freight segment.
+We had a total of 130 notices of violation, on which we received 19 fines amounting to a total of US\$32,968.

-The overall success of our environmental program is reflected in the result of the metric - Penalties as a Percent of Total Environmental Inspections, see below.
+The overall success of our environmental program is reflected in the result of the metric - Penalties as a Percent of Total Environmental Inspections below.